BravoHoseok/IONIQ-HEV-EV/README.md

 <p>

 ### Result #1
-Kept irregular sensitivities of the slider touch sensor regardless of a quality of it, saving costs spent on changing the slider touch sensor design.<br>
+Kept irregular sensitivities of the slider touch sensor constant, regardless of a quality of it, thus saving costs spent on changing the slider touch sensor design.<br>

+---